COSC381-2025Winter/lab13-sprint-road-to-waffle-house/README.md

 4. Then the package was built: python3 -m build
 5. Test package was then uploaded  python3 -m twine upload --repository testpypi dist/road_to_waffle_house-*.
 Package is in fact in the appropriate test.pypi place.
 6. The main was set up to automatically start the gui.
+7. The pip install for our lab: pip install -i https://test.pypi.org/simple/ road-to-waffle-house.
+It runs out of a gui.
+Make sure that you have the updated version of pygame and a setuptools that it more recent than 40.8.0 for the waffle house pip to install.